 This course uses an aggregate point total.
-There are 530 total points available in this class.
+There are 630 total points available in this class.
 An A will be worth ABOUT 90%, a B will be worth ABOUT 80% and so forth.
 I say about because I may use a course or individual curve.
-The Quizzes and Final Exam come from the text and class notes.
-The essay comes from the text and online research.
+The Quizzes and Final Exam comes from the text.
+The essay and DBs come from the text and online research.

-The 530 total points may be accumulated as follows:
+The 630 total points may be accumulated as follows: